How to Prepare for Behavioral Interviews - Why School Districts Use Them

 All of the above characteristics can be emulated when you have mastered the ability to effectively answer behavioral interview questions.

-One simple way of recalling keys to the appropriate answers is by being a "STAR".
+One simple way of recalling the appropriate answers is by being a "STAR".

 T - Task

 A - Action